 - Inadequate financial records

 Is your bookkeeping up to snuff?
-If you, as a business owner or CFO, aren’t sure which forecast is the most up to date or what your cash flow break-even point is for this month, how are you even supposed to catch an issue in the making?
+As a business owner or CFO, if you aren’t sure which forecast is the most up-to-date or what your cash flow break-even point is for this month, how are you even supposed to catch an issue in the making?

 Causes of cash flow problems

-We know what to watch out for but here are some of the most common causes of cash flow problems for small businesses?
+Now we know what to watch out for, so here are some of the most common causes of cash flow problems for small businesses.

 1. Expecting profitability too fast